 An effective PPC landing page is critically important for any effective SEM plan.
 They perform the same essential function as regular SEO landing pages, but certain elements make them different from one another.

-The most notable would have to be that SEO landing pages are optimized to win organic search results, while PPC is, as mentioned, paid advertisement.
+The most notable would have to be that SEO landing pages are optimized to win organic search results, while PPC services is, as mentioned, paid advertisement.
 Just because you’re paying for your page to show up on top doesn’t mean you can neglect the elements of your landing page.
 Remember that you need the user to be engaged from the headline down to the CTA.

 Follow these best practices in creating a well-optimized PPC landing page, and act on any improvements that you need to do based on its performance.